 Offered jointly by NYU School of Law and NYU Tandon School of Engineering, the MS in Cybersecurity Risk and Strategy is a one-year program intended for experienced professionals from a range of backgrounds who seek to deepen their understanding of cybersecurity risk and strategy.
 Cybersecurity—both prevention and response—frequently requires coordination between public- and private-sector organizations and expertise in technology, law, and policy.
 This program will create managers with the integrated expertise needed to play a leadership role in the field.

 The MS in Cybersecurity Risk and Strategy program is a 30-credit executive MS management degree incorporating both online courses and blended-learning modules.

-The three in-person sessions will take place over the course of five consecutive days of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.
+The three in-person sessions will take place over the course of one week of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.